ReflectsLight/quran-json/README.md

 The [chapter-metadata.json](/src/json/chapter-metadata.json) file contains information about each chapter in The Qur'an.
 It is structured as an array of objects, with each object describing a given chapter.
 The following example demonstrates how Al-Fatihah is described as an object.
-The "codepoints" property is a sequence of unicode codepoints can be mapped back to an Arabic word:
+The "codepoints" property is a sequence of unicode codepoints that can be mapped back to Arabic - for example by using JavaScript's `String.fromCodePoint(...codepoints)`.

 ```json
   {